Relkion/quartz/content/NaNoWriMo/Chapter08-Morning-and-Hu-Maoxun.md

 *So don't get any funny ideas, mortal!
 I'll always be watching you!*

 "Alright, simmer down, Sting."
-Jiaojiao stripped off her clothes, smirking as she sent the prudish Guang Qiu screaming out of the room.
-She was proud of what she'd accomplished in one night given that she had no access to a modern sewing machine, and she had done it by the light of an archaic lantern.
+Jiaojiao stripped off her threadbare clothes, smirking as she sent the prudish Guang Qiu screaming out of the room.
+There had been a moment, as she worked, where she was astounded by how even her stitches were, given that they'd only been so-so in her past life.
+She chalked it up to the body's muscle memory, the previous occupant after all, probably did her share of mending clothes.
+Nevertheless, she was proud of what she'd accomplished in one night given that she had no access to a modern sewing machine, and she had done it by the light of an archaic lantern.

 Hence the current ache in her eyeballs.

 "Worth it," she told no one, as she dressed in the well-tailored gray robes, altered from the least distressed set found in Cen Wei's chest.
 It fit her scrawny figure perfectly, and while nothing could really flatter a stick-figure, she at least didn't look like a child playing dress-up.
 She'd even created a form-fitting mask from the scraps, maybe out of habit after going through the plague in modern times.
 Normally she'd balk at the thought of wearing used clothing, but literal beggars couldn't be choosers.

 *You spent all that time just for this?
-You still look like an impoverished peasant.* Guang Qiu ridiculed as he got a look at Jiaojiao's getup.
+You* still *look like an impoverished peasant.* Guang Qiu ridiculed as he got a look at Jiaojiao's getup.

 As a self-titled fashionista, Jiaojiao wouldn't be caught dead in sagging, loose-fitting robes.
-Well, dead again.
-She had died.
+Well, dead again, since she had already died.
 At least she had been well dressed last time around since she made a point of looking sharp for her audience during streams.
 She would have died again in shame in the afterlife if she'd been found in her slouchy pajamas.
 She--

 Jiaojiao fell back onto the kang, shocked into silence.